Showing all 8 results

-3. They must meet all the government and industry regulations relating to food quality and safety.
+3. Meet all the government and industry regulations relating to food quality and safety.

-For the longest time, food processing facilities used old lighting technologies such as high pressure sodium lamps, metal halide lamps, xenon lamps, and fluorescent lights.
+For the longest time, food processing facilities used old lighting technologies.
+These include sodium lamps, metal halide lamps, xenon lamp, and fluorescent lights.
 But these lighting systems have many limitations.
 They have spectral power distribution and emit a lot of heat.
 In food processing plants, very high temperatures can affect food processes.
-To control the high temperatures which are caused by the heat emitted by conventional lighting systems, more electricity is used to get rid of the excess heat.
+Some add HVAC systems to offset heat created by these lights.
+This increases energy consumption.

-Additionally, most old lighting technologies contain mercury, a dangerous chemical that can be hazardous if it leaks into the environment.
-Light bulbs that contain mercury must be disposed of in a specific way in case they break or burn out.
+Most old lighting technologies contain mercury.
+Disposal of bulbs that contain mercury must happen in a specific way in case they break.

 Metal halide lamps and fluorescent buzz and flicker if they operate for long hours.
-Buzzing and flickering light can interfere with the productivity of employees and also cause eye strain and headaches.
-The efficiency of some light sources is also affected by the switching frequency as well as extreme temperatures.
+Buzzing and flickering light can interfere with the productivity of employees.
+They can also cause eye strain and headaches.

 Lighting Standards in the Food and Beverage Industry

-Food processing plants are held to the highest standards of sanitation protocols and cleanliness and undergo stringent inspections.
-The National Sanitation Foundation International (NSF International) has stringent compliance standards that are based on a facility’s condition and the degree of contact with food procedures (if there is indirect or direct contact with food).
+Food processing plants have the highest standards of sanitation protocols and cleanliness.
+They undergo stringent inspections.
+The National Sanitation Foundation International (NSF International) has stringent compliance standards.
+They look at a facility’s condition and the degree of contact with food, direct or indirect contact.

 The foundation classifies equipment used in food processing environments into three zones:

 In this area, direct contact with food isn't expected.
-However, the liquids used in the cleaning or food processing procedures can splash, spill, or soil the surfaces of the fixtures.
-In splash zones, high-pressure hose wash-downs are frequently performed.
-Splash zones include damp or wet process areas, areas that use hose wash-downs, and high-pressure purging or decontamination areas.
+Liquids used for cleaning can splash or spill on the fixtures surfaces.
+In splash zones, high-pressure hose wash-downs occur.
+Splash zones include damp or wet process areas.
+These are areas that use hose wash-downs, and high-pressure purging or decontamination areas.

 In this zone there isn't any direct contact with food under normal working conditions.
-The light fixtures used are not exposed to wash-downs or splashes but they have to be well protected against dirt, debris, and cleaning solvents.
-Examples of non food zones include food storage areas, dry process areas, damp process areas, and kitchens.
+The light fixtures used are not exposed to wash-downs or splashes.
+They have to be well protected against dirt, debris and cleaning solvents.
+Non food zones include food storage areas, dry and damp process areas, and kitchens.

-One mistake some food processing facilities make is use lighting fixtures that are ideal for general industrial settings.
-This is very wrong.
-The lighting fixtures used in food processing facilities must be able to work well under sanitary or even dangerous conditions.
+On mistake food processing facilities make is to use common industrial light fixtures.
+Lighting fixtures used in food processing facilities must work in sanitary conditions.

 How LED Lighting Greatly Impacts Food Safety